octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.3 - 2025-02-28 =
+* Added support for importing properties from Inmoweb
+* Corrected new import data date from being compared and shown in the logs for every property updated
+* Corrected typo in AgestaNET location mapping fields

 = 2.5.2 - 2025-02-28 =
 * Store and display date of imported data to aid with debugging